 “Knowing your neighbor agency” is just not good enough, as evidenced by the Deeds tragedy.
 Even organizations with numerous close relationships can be extremely inefficient and ineffective when their protocol relies on telephonic coordination of care (voice mails, phone tag, etc.) This seemed to be the principal challenge with the Virginia tragedy, and when the time period for hold lapsed, there was no tracking or follow-up.

 There have been several national discussions as of late about current system failures and the frequency by which individuals fall through the cracks.
-Crisis systems must take seriously the need to avoid both near misses and tragedies, and I believe statewide community collaboration for Level 5 crisis systems are needed.
-The approaches described above are not notional; they have been employed on a statewide basis for nearly eight years in Georgia.
-New Mexico and Idaho added statewide crisis and access lines in 2013; Colorado is launching its statewide system in 2014, and Arizona is currently soliciting feedback considering a similar model.
+Crisis systems must take seriously the need to avoid both near misses and tragedies, and we believe statewide community collaboration for Level 5 crisis systems are needed.
+The approaches described above are not notional; they have been employed on a statewide basis for over a decade in Georgia.
+New Mexico and Idaho added statewide crisis and access lines in 2013; Colorado is launching its statewide system in 2014, and NYC Well launched in 2017.

 If the National Transportation Safety Board settled for a 99.9% success rate on commercial flights, there would be 300 unsafe take-offs and/or landings per day!
 Air controllers only settle for 100% success, and so should we.

 *Note: I would like to extend special acknowledgments to partners at the Georgia Department of Behavioral Health and Developmental Disabilities, The National Council for Behavioral Health and Qualifacts (the latter of whom sponsored the 2014 Impact Award for Health Information Technology).
-Also, thanks to Mark Livingston, BHL’s Chief Innovation Officer, and the entire team involved with advancing the “air traffic control” integrated system.
+Also, thanks to the entire BHL team involved with advancing the “air traffic control” integrated system.